 “A simple fun game to play for people of all ages, genders and sizes”

-Lastly, we have spare boules behind the bar, so if you fancy trying Petanque, aka French Boules, feel free.
-Or just pop along to one of the weekly practice sessions and say hello (or Bonjour)
+We also have spare boules so if you fancy trying Petanque, aka French Boules, feel free to play or just pop along to one of the weekly practice sessions and say hello (or Bonjour).

 Chairperson – Pétanque Section

 The main objective of the game is to throw small metal balls (boule) as close as possible to a wooden ball – known as cochonnet or jack – from the player’s fixed position in a circle.
 Petanque loosely translates to ‘feet together’ and refers to the player having both his legs together firmly on the ground while making a throw.